Molina’s double in 10th leads Cards past skidding D-backs

+PHOENIX (AP) — Yadier Molina was doing what the 38-year-old catcher has done for nearly two decades, throwing his body around behind the plate, blocking pitches from the Cardinals’ stable full of hard-throwing relievers.

-PHOENIX (AP) — Yadier Molina had an RBI double in the 10th inning that led the St. Louis Cardinals to a 5-4 win on Thursday night over the Arizona Diamondbacks, who have lost 11 straight games.
+Then came the 10th inning, and the St. Louis star still had the energy to rip a game-winning hit and lead the Cardinals to a 5-4 win Thursday night over the Arizona Diamondbacks, who have lost 11 straight games.

+“He’s Iron Man back there,” Cardinals outfielder Tyler O’Neill said of Molina.
+“He’s a walking legend.
+Everything he does is noticed by the boys in the locker room.”

-The 38-year-old Molina ripped a one-out double down the left field line, just out of the reach of a diving Eduardo Escobar.
+Molina turned on a sinker from Stefan Crichton (0-4) for his one-out double, just out of the reach of a diving Eduardo Escobar.
 The hit scored Paul Goldschmidt, who started the inning on second base.
 Daniel Ponce de Leon pitched a scoreless 10th for his first save of the season.

 The Cardinals won despite blowing a 4-0 lead.
-Carlos Martinez took a no-hitter into the seventh inning and Tyler O’Neill hit a two-run homer in his return from the injured list.
+Carlos Martinez took a no-hitter into the seventh inning and O’Neill hit a two-run homer in his return from the injured list.

 The Diamondbacks clawed their way back with a big seventh.
 The first six batters reached base — punctuated by Pavin Smith’s two-run double — and they cut the deficit to 4-3.
 Smith came up big again in the eighth, driving a tying double into the left-center gap that scored Ketel Marte.

 Martinez was brilliant through six innings but ran into trouble in the seventh, allowing three straight hits and getting pulled from the game after David Peralta’s RBI double.
-He struck out six and allowed three earned runs.
+He retired the first nine batters he faced, including six strikeouts.
+He didn’t allow a baserunner until Josh Rojas led off the fourth with a walk.

+“He’s just done a fantastic job,” Cardinals manager Mike Shildt said.
+“He was in attack mode.”

 Génesis Cabrera relieved Martinez but allowed all three batters he faced to reach base, including Smith’s two-run double, which cut the Cardinals’ lead to 4-3.
-Ryan Helsley came up big for St. Louis to hold it at 4-3, pumping 99 mph fastballs past Carson Kelly and Andy Young before Josh Rojas hit a harmless groundout to second base.
+Ryan Helsley was able to keep the lead despite entering the game in a no-out, bases-loaded jam, pumping 99 mph fastballs past Carson Kelly and Andy Young before Rojas hit a harmless groundout to second base.

+“That was huge by Helsley, pulled a Houdini,” Cardinals manager Mike Shildt said.

-Smith tied the game in the eighth, which meant Molina’s big double in the 10th was needed for the win.
+After Smith tied the game in the eighth and it looked like a Diamondbacks win might finally be on the horizon.
+Instead, Arizona fell to 18-33, which is the worst record in the National League.

 O’Neill crushed a 451-foot homer to center field in his first at-bat since a fracture in his left middle finger kept him out of the lineup for nearly two weeks.
 The ball bounced off the scoreboard in center, which is high above the 413-foot sign.